Mental Capacity in Criminal vs Civil Proceedings (UK Guide 2026)

 Outdated Criminal Tests

 The M’Naghten Rules date back to 1843 and do not reflect modern psychiatric understanding.
-Critics argue they fail to capture conditions like personality disorders, autism, or fluctuating mental states.
+It is widely criticised as outdated in modern psychiatry, with critics argue they fail to capture conditions like personality disorders, autism, or fluctuating mental states.

 Fluctuating Capacity